lsst-dm/dmtn-167/index.rst

 These directories will each contain a ``butler.repo`` yaml that points to the appropriate database (with a one-to-one correspondance between databases or database schemas and ``repo_<YYYYMMDD>`` directories).

 The default (POSIX) datastore will write datasets with templates that begin with the ``RUN`` name, resulting in e.g. the datasets of per-instrument ``RUN`` collections landing in ``/datasets/repo_<YYYYMMDD>/<instrument>/`` and per-user ``RUN`` collections landing in ``/datasets/repo_<YYYYMMDD>/u/<user>``.
-Users are discouraged from inspecting these directories (as this will be impossible in the IDF or other future cloud-based datastores), and _strongly_ discouraged from modifying them in any way other than via middleware tools.
+Users are discouraged from inspecting these directories (as this will be at least quite different in the IDF or other future cloud-based datastores), and _strongly_ discouraged from modifying them in any way other than via middleware tools.
-In many cases, write access actually be prohibited (see :ref:`access-controls`).
+In many cases, write access will actually be prohibited (see :ref:`access-controls`).

 When migrations are necessary due to changes in the repository format (something that is _always_ preceded by an RFC with explicit CCB approval), a new ``repo_<YYYYMMDD>`` directory and database/schema pair will be created, and files will shared via hard links until/unless the old repository is retired.